fbpx

 Large appliances and white cabinets in new kitchen

-If you have an island that is equipped with a sink and a cooktop, the best place to position your refrigerator would be midway between the two appliances at least four feet behind.
-This will give you easy access and provide enough room to work and maneuver.
+If your island has a sink and cooktop, position the refrigerator midway between them, at least four feet behind.
+This will give you easy access and enough room to work and maneuver.

 Appliance Landing Area